sandhyaparna/Data-Science/Bagging_Boosting.md

 * N sets are created from Training data by random sampling with replacement - Each set is trained using same learning algorithm and thus N learners are generated
 * Decreases the variance of your single estimate as they combine several estimates from different models.
 So the result may be a model with higher stability.
 ##### Hybrid methods - Different Learning algorithms - Stacking
+Each learner uses a subset of dat
-Output of primary classifiers, called level 0 models, will be used as attributes for another classifier, called meta-model, to approximate the same classification problem. <br/>
+Output of primary classifiers, called level 0 models, will be used as attributes for another classifier(Combiner), called meta-model, to approximate the same classification problem. <br/>

 ### Bagging
 * Bagging is best used when singe-model is over-fitting.
 Boosting is not used when single-model is over-fitting as boosting itself suffers from over-fitting problem.